-Second, while urban CO2 emissions were increasing in all urban areas, the dominant drivers were dependent upon development level.
+Second, while urban CO_2 emissions were increasing in all urban areas, the dominant drivers were dependent upon development level.
 Emissions growth in urban areas other than in Developed Countries was driven by increases in area and per capita emissions.
 Across all cities, higher population densities are correlated with lower per capita GHG emissions (Luqman et al. 2021).

-Third, the urban share of regional GHG emissions increased between 2000 and 2015, with much interregion variation in the magnitude of the increase (high confidence) (see Figure 8.9).
-Between 2000 to 2015, the urban emissions share across WGIII AR6 regions (6-region aggregation) increased from 28% to 38% in Africa, from 46% to 54% in Asia and Developing Pacific, from 62% to 72% in Developed Countries, from 57% to 62% in Eastern Europe and West-Central Asia, from 55% to 66% in Latin America and Caribbean, and from 68% to 69% in the Middle East.
+Third, the urban share of regional GHG emissions increased between 2000 and 2015, with much inter-region variation in the magnitude of the increase (high confidence) (Figure 8.9).
+Between 2000 and 2015, the urban emissions share across AR6 WGIII regions (6-region aggregation) increased from 28% to 38% in Africa, from 46% to 54% in Asia and Pacific, from 62% to 72% in Developed Countries, from 57% to 62% in Eastern Europe and West-Central Asia, from 55% to 66% in Latin America and Caribbean, and from 68% to 69% in the Middle East.

-Between 2000 and 2015, urban population, urban CO2-eq emissions, and national CO2-eq emissions increased as a share of the global total in the Asia and Developing Pacific region while the share declined for Developed Countries.
-The urban share of total regional CO2-eq emissions decreased in Developed Countries from 58.2% (2000) to 40.0% (2015).
-Urban per capita CO2-eq and national per capita CO2-eq also increased in all regions except for the urban per capita CO2-eq value in the Developed Countries region which declined slightly.
+Between 2000 and 2015, urban population, urban CO_2 -eq emissions, and national CO_2 -eq emissions increased as a share of the global total in the Asia and Pacific region while the share declined for Developed Countries.
+The urban share of total regional CO_2 -eq emissions decreased in Developed Countries from 58.2% (2000) to 40.0% (2015).
+Urban per capita CO_2 -eq and national per capita CO_2 -eq also increased in all regions except for the urban per capita CO_2 -eq value in the Developed Countries region, which declined slightly.

 Fourth, the global average per capita urban GHG emissions increased between 2000 and 2015, with cities in the Developed Countries region producing nearly seven times more per capita than the lowest emitting region (medium confidence).
-From 2000 to 2015, the global urban GHG emissions per capita increased from 5.5 to 6.2 tCO2-eq per person (an increase of 11.8%), with increases across five of the six regions: Africa increased from 1.3 to 1.5 tCO2-eq per person (22.6%); Asia and Developing Pacific increased from 3.0 to 5.1 tCO2-eq per person (71.7%); Eastern Europe and West-Central Asia increased from 6.9 to 9.8 tCO2-eq per person (40.9%); Latin America and the Caribbean increased from 2.7 to 3.7 tCO2-eq per person (40.4%); and the Middle East increased from 7.4 to 9.6 tCO2-eq per person (30.1%).
+From 2000 to 2015, the global urban GHG emissions per capita increased from 5.5 to 6.2 tCO2-eq per person (an increase of 11.8%), with increases across five of the six regions: Africa increased from 1.3 to 1.5 tCO2-eq per person (22.6%); Asia and Pacific increased from 3.0 to 5.1 tCO2-eq per person (71.7%); Eastern Europe and West-Central Asia increased from 6.9 to 9.8 tCO2-eq per person (40.9%); Latin America and Caribbean increased from 2.7 to 3.7 tCO2-eq per person (30.1%).
 Albeit starting from the highest level, Developed Countries had a decline of 11.4 to 10.7 tCO2-eq per person (-6.5%).

-In 2015, regional urban per capita consumption-based CO2-eq emissions were lower than regional consumption-based national per capita CO2-eq emissions in five of the six regions.
-These regions in order of the difference are Developed Countries (lower by 1.0 tCO2-eq per capita), Latin America and

-Caribbean (lower by 0.8 tCO2-eq per capita), Eastern Europe and West-Central Asia (lower by 0.7 tCO2-eq per capita), Middle East (lower by 0.4 tCO2-eq per capita), and Africa (lower by 0.2 tCO2-eq per capita), while higher only in the Asia and Developing Pacific region (higher by 0.9 tCO2-eq per capita).
-All regions show convergence of the urban and national per capita CO2-eq, as the urban share of national emissions increases and dominates the regional total.
+In 2015, regional urban per capita consumption-based CO_2 -eq emissions were lower than regional consumption-based national per capita CO_2 -eq emissions in five of the six regions.
+These regions in order of the difference are: Developed Countries (lower by 1.0 tCO_2-eq per capita); Latin America and Caribbean (lower by 0.8 tCO_2-eq per capita); Eastern Europe and West-Central Asia (lower by 0.7 tCO_2-eq per capita); Middle East (lower by 0.4 tCO_2-eq per capita); and Africa (lower by 0.2 tCO_2-eq per capita); while higher only in the Asia and Pacific region (higher by 0.9 tCO_2-eq per capita).
+All regions show convergence of the urban and national per capita CO_2 -eq, as the urban share of national emissions increases and dominates the regional total.